If you're in a messy room, you can’t find your keys. Clothes everywhere, books piled up.

 Use tools like Prettier or ESLint to enforce your CONSISTENT style.
 If every file looks different, you’re creating chaos that NO ONE wants to fix.

-I would say, consistency in formatting is a fundamental principle of clean code as it guarantees readability.
+I would say, consistency in formatting is one of the most important aspects of clean coding.

 Have a look...